robkinyon/dbix-class/docs/what_is_resultset.markdown

 At the beginning, we discussed how the resultset is a query generator.
 This is most evident in how you update or delete rows through DBIx::Class.
-You can call update or delete on the Result objects, if that's appropriate.
+You can call update or delete on the Row objects, if that's appropriate.
 But, if you need to update or delete multiple rows at once, then a resultset is more appropriate.
 Given the following resultset:
 ```perl